 A complete summary of Duck Hunt’s performance in Super Smash Bros.
 Ultimate can be found on the character’s information page.
-It includes strengths and weaknesses, AI quirks, and an archive of tournament representation and results.
+It includes strengths and weaknesses, quirks in artificial intelligence, and an archive of tournament representation and results.

 Stats & Spirit Effects

 By all accounts, the best Spirit effects in the game are Super Armor, Slow Super Armor, Armor Knight, and Autoheal.
 Unfortunately, these bonuses are prohibited in competitive play; if you do not intend on entering online tourneys, all of them work well with Duck Hunt.
 For trainers looking to participate in tournaments where these Spirit effects are banned, here are a handful of alternate options: Shooting Attack ↑, Air Attack ↑, Physical Attack ↑, and Instadrop.
 In terms of stat spreads, setups between 2100 / 2100 and 0 / 4200 are viable options to consider.